There isn't a single credit card that is perfect for every individual so before you apply think about how you'll use the card:

 It's a good idea to pay by direct debit - that way you will always pay on time and avoid incurring a late payment fee.

-It may be tempting, but try not to use a credit card to withdraw cash from an ATM - you'll probably be charged a higher rate of interest than on purchases and be charged a withdrawal fee.
+withdraw cash from an ATM - you'll probably be charged a higher rate of

 Keep an eye on your spending and make sure you stick within your agreed credit limit.